 Visual Basic .NET (VB.NET) is an object-oriented computer programming language implemented on the .NET Framework.
 Although it is an evolution of classic Visual Basic language, it is not backwards-compatible with VB6, and any code written in the old version does not compile under VB.NET.

-VB.NET is implemented of Microsoft's .NET framework.
-Therefore it has full access all the libraries in the .Net Framework.
+VB.NET is implemented by Microsoft's .NET framework.
+Therefore, it has full access to all the libraries in the .Net Framework.
 It's also possible to run VB.NET programs on Mono, the open-source alternative to .NET, not only under Windows, but even Linux or Mac OSX.

 The following reasons make VB.Net a widely used professional language: